quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part06_Building_the_Mo.md

 #### ReLU Activation Function
 Background context: The Rectified Linear Unit (ReLU) activation function is widely used in deep neural networks due to its simplicity and effectiveness.
 It helps encourage stable training by avoiding issues like vanishing gradients.

-Relevant formulas: \( f(x) = \max(0, x) \)

-Explanation: ReLU outputs the input directly if it is positive; otherwise, it outputs zero.
+Relevant formulas:$f(x) = \max(0, x)$ Explanation: ReLU outputs the input directly if it is positive; otherwise, it outputs zero.
 This non-linearity allows the network to learn complex patterns.
 :p What is the ReLU activation function?
 ??x
-The ReLU activation function outputs the input value \( x \) if \( x > 0 \); otherwise, it outputs 0.
+The ReLU activation function outputs the input value $x $ if$x > 0$; otherwise, it outputs 0.
 This helps in maintaining gradients during backpropagation and avoiding vanishing gradient problems.

 Example:
 ```python